Vindonissa Museum

 Roman sites

 Temple complexes were part of every larger Roman settlement.
-On the Vindonissa Legionary Trail there is a replica of a flag sanctuary.
+On the Vindonissa Legionary Trail there is a replica of a flag shrine.
 This Roman site is accessible with museum admission.

 Dazzling emblems